Nostalgia, Ultra: Accolades

 Nostalgia, Ultra appeared on a number of professional lists ranking the best albums from 2011.
 The record was nominated for Best International Album at the 2012 Swedish Grammis Awards.
 Pitchfork Media put it number 35 on its list of the year's top albums, writing that "Chris Breaux, who goes by Frank Ocean, is a male R&B singer with male R&B contradictions: As much as he wants to listen to his heart, he can't completely ignore his dick."
 The Guardian writer Tim Jonze named it the year's third best album, musing "unafraid to tackle suicide, abortion and absent fathers, this free mixtape introduced one of our most refreshing new R&B stars."
 The A.V.
 Club ranked the album number 15 on its year-end list, commenting that "Nostalgia, Ultra became a runaway Internet hit that showed off Ocean's coaxing croon as well as his outré songwriting skills.
 Sweetly romantic, yet pensive and moody, Nostalgia is an R&B record for manics, from the hazy lament of 'Novacane' to the inward-looking contradiction of 'Songs For Women' to the clever pop remakes of the Eagles' 'Hotel California' and Coldplay's 'Strawberry Swing'."

 Rolling Stone named it the 24th best album of the year, writing "the debut mixtape from the 24-year-old singer (and Odd Future member) is an avant-R&B killer."
 Complex named it the fourth best album of the year and the second best mixtape.
 Time named it the fifth best album of the year, and wrote that "Ocean also weaves audio of a tape recorder in rewind, video games and Nicole Kidman's adulterous monologue from Eyes Wide Shut into his songs to give the album a personal feel — as if Ocean were gifting us with a collection of sounds that he finds emotionally meaningful."
 Spin named it the 41st best album of the year while Mojo placed the album at number 49.
 In The Village Voice's annual Pazz & Jop poll of American critics nationwide, Nostalgia, Ultra finished 16th among albums that were voted for that year.
 Former Voice critic Robert Christgau named it the fourth best album of the year in his dean's list traditionally published to accompany the poll.

 Nostalgia, Ultra has also appeared on several professional listings of the best albums from its era, including decade-end lists by Rolling Stone (76), Spin (15), and Christgau (15th).
 In 2019, the album was ranked 41st on The Guardian's 100 Best Albums of the 21st Century list.
-Based on such listings, the aggregate website Acclaimed Music ranks Nostalgia, Ultra as the 27th most acclaimed album from 2011.

 The track "Novacane" also received widespread critical acclaim.
 It was listed as one of the best songs of the year by The New York Times, Ology, Spin, Zimbio, and Pitchfork Media named both the video and the song as amongst the best of the year.